The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Discussions

-\paragraph{The number of training hours of individual languages does not predict the performance by language in phoneme-based models.
-All languages, regardless of being high-resource or low-resource, benefits from the multilingual knowledge transfer in phoneme-based modeling.} It has been reported that there is a strong correlation between text-based multilingual ASR performance on individual languages and training hours of individual languages \cite{radford2023robust,rouditchenko23_interspeech}.
-We conducted similar analysis on the relationship between the amount of training data and the retrieval performance for all languages in the test set of FLEURS-P. We also confirm this observations for the text-based model, as there is a moderate correlation between Hit@1 and the amount of training hours (Spearman's $\rho: 0.42$; $p\leq 0.0002$).
-However, for the phoneme-based model, there is no significant correlation between training hours and final performance by language (Spearman's $\rho: 0.14$; $p=0.22$).
-As shown in Figure~\ref{fig:hours}, the phoneme-based model outperforms the text-based model in every language by a large margin, especially for languages with less training data.
+It has been reported that there is a strong correlation between text-based multilingual ASR performance in individual languages and their training hours \cite{radford2023robust,rouditchenko23_interspeech}.
+We also confirm that, for text-based models, there is a moderate correlation between Hit@1 and the number of training hours (Spearman's $\rho: 0.42$; $p\leq 0.0002$).
+However, this correlation was not significant for the phoneme-based model (Spearman's $\rho: 0.14$; $p=0.22$).
+In Figure~\ref{fig:hours}, the phoneme-based model outperforms the text-based model in every language by a large margin, especially for languages with less training data.

 Since the orthography varies across languages and is usually not an accurate reflection of pronunciation, many low-resource languages are not reaping the full benefits of large-scale multilingual data in this cross-modal task in text-based models.
-Close inspection shows that, for the five zero-shot languages, the text-based model generalizes well to Hausa (Latin alphabet) but cannot process Vienamese and Tamil at all.
-For non-zero-shot languages, the text-based models also significantly underperforms in languages with non-Latin alpahbet, such as Japanese, Arabic and Cantonese.
+Close inspection shows that the text-based model generalizes well to Hausa (Latin alphabet) but significantly underperforms in languages with non-Latin alphabet, such as Tamil, Vietnamese, Japanese, Arabic, and Cantonese.

-In contrast, the phoneme-based model is capable of making full use of the commonalities shared by human speech.
-Regardless of the amount of training data, the phoneme-based model achieves near perfect performance in retrieval in almost all seen languages (see Figure~\ref{fig:hours}).
-Even for unseen languages in a zero-shot setting, phoneme-based models can generalize successfully crosslinguistically, making them extremely useful not only in low-resource but also in zero-resource scenarios.
-Similar observation about the efficiency of IPA representations in multilingual settings has been made in another study \cite{feng23_interspeech}.
+In contrast, the phoneme-based model achieves near-perfect performance in retrieval in almost all seen and unseen languages (see Figure~\ref{fig:hours}), making them extremely useful in low-resource and zero-resource scenarios.
+The efficiency of IPA representations in multilingual settings has also been observed in ASR \cite{feng23_interspeech}.